 More and more companies are choosing to nearshore their software development teams.
 Nearshoring is not popular without any reason: there is no lack of highly skilled, professional developers in Eastern Europe.
 Ukraine, for example, is known for its local development talent.
-This makes it cheaper to hire an IT team.
-Because of the limited travel time of three hours, you can visit often enough to check the progress and you can quickly put together a quality team.
+It is less expensive and more efficient to nearshore your IT team.
+Because of the short travel time of three hours, you can visit often enough to check the progress and you can quickly put together a quality team.
 What should you look out for when you consider nearshoring a software development team?
 Below there are five tips to help you get started.

 1: Organize a good onboarding process

-A collaboration with a nearshoring team starts with a session in which the business plan and the IT-challenge are central.
+A collaboration with a nearshoring team starts with a session where the business plan and the IT challenges are central.
 This lays the foundation for the first sprints (mini-projects in which products or features are delivered) and the planning for these sprints.
 This is the first specification level of the project.

 It is also important that deliverables are agreed upon in this session so that it is clear what can be settled on.
 In addition, it must be possible to be physically present so that these deliverables can actually be presented.
 The travel time should, therefore, be reasonable.
 After all, an appointment on location will prevent misunderstandings.